 How Do Insurance Companies Use Your Data?

 In 2015, a survey by the Pew Research Center found that only 35 percent of adults surveyed would allow their insurance company to track their driving habits in exchange for a possible discount.
-About 45 percent believed the risks outweighed the potential reward, expressing concerns about how the insurance company would use their data, especially location tracking.
+About 45 percent believed the risks outweighed the potential reward.
+Many expressed concerns about how insurance companies would use their data, especially location tracking.

-State Farm, Progressive, and Allstate all say that your personal data may be shared with affiliated advertisers for marketing purposes as well as targeted ads.
-Google, Facebook, and other social media sites have been doing this for years (if you’ve ever browsed for baby shoes on Google and then saw a Walmart ad for baby shoes on your Facebook feed, that’s your personal data at work).
+State Farm, Progressive, and Allstate say that your personal data may be shared with affiliated advertisers.
+Google, Facebook, and other social media sites have been doing this for years.
+If you’ve seen a Facebook ad for baby shoes after Googling “baby clothes”, that’s your personal data at work.
 However, because your insurance company also knows your social security number, marital status, and health information, it feels more insidious when they do it.

 I believe insurance companies will try to use the raw data to trap our clients into some comparative fault when none really existed under the circumstances.”Sarah Graziano, Attorney

 And of course, your data is also used to resolve insurance claims.
-Progressive says that they may use driving habit data gathered from their Snapshot device and app “without limitation” for determining when and where your car accident may have occurred (this is where tracking your car’s location could come in handy).
+For instance, Snapshot by Progressive tracks your car’s location.
+Progressive can use that data “without limitation” for determining when and where your car accident may have occurred.

 But this doesn’t rule out using the rest of the data they gather from the device or tracking app.
 Nor does it rule out the possibility of using your driving habit history to try to assign some comparative fault, which we’ll explain more about in the next section.